CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 - *xiya-líji* — transitive stem: to fairly share between people (lit. "fair-divide", a stative-transitive compound)
 - *lictu-d-n-e* — noun stem: a particular short unit of time (lit. "divide.ɪᴛᴇʀ-ꜱᴛᴀᴛ-n-ᴄʟꜰ", a numeral classifier construction using the dummy root *-n-* and the classifier *-e* for segmented things, i.e. "segment which has been iteratively divided")

 There are various extensions and variations of these suffixes.
-One common derivation is *-jaqe* which forms a phrasal adverb from a noun describing the circumstances or context, usually appearing at the beginning of a phrase.
+One common derivation is *-jaqa* which forms a phrasal adverb from a noun describing the circumstances or context, usually appearing at the beginning of a phrase.
 ### Adjuncts
 Adjuncts are not an intrinsic lexical class, but a form of statives which are a distinct part of speech in their own right.
 Adjuncts are marked by the suffix *-a* on a stative stem.
 ## Function words